bendps/Detections-of-seabird-fishery-interactions-using-GLS/Shared_method_seabirds-fisheries/Readme.txt

-This folder contains all the annotated R scripts used in the MEPS paper "Close encounters of different kinds: light-level geolocators reveal spatial variations in interactions between northern fulmars and fisheries"
-Here are few instructions regarding the following scripts:
+This folder contains all the annotated R scripts used in the MEPS paper "Light-level geolocators reveal spatial variations in interactions between northern fulmars and fisheries" Here are few instructions regarding the following scripts:

 1. Because the dataset is not public, we can't adapt the script to refer to dropbox or other drive.